noursaidi/udmi/docs/guides/example_messaging.md

 #### (5) State

 A [state](../messages/state.md) message is sent back with the If the [writeback](../specs/sequences/writeback.md) was successfully applied, the [`value_state`](../specs/sequences/writeback.md#value-state-and-state) is set to applied.

-The `last_config` matches the value of the last config message recieved as described in the [state and config sequences](../specs/sequences/config.md)
+The `last_config` matches the value of the last config message received as described in the [state and config sequences](../specs/sequences/config.md)

 ```json